dschadow/CloudSecurity/README.md

 # config-client-vault
 This Spring Boot based web application exposes the REST endpoints `/`, `/users` and `/credentials`.
-It is using [Vault](https://www.vaultproject.io) as a Config Server backend to secure sensitive configuration properties.
+It is using [Vault](https://www.vaultproject.io) as a Config Server backend to securely store sensitive configuration properties.
 All REST endpoints can be accessed via Swagger at **http://localhost:8080/swagger-ui.html**.

 Vault must be started in order for this application to work: